Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Introduction

+\textbf{Kernels for Explainability.} Kernel functions defined from various RKHS have been proposed to explain the behavior of NN in different contexts, \citep{TRAK,Influence,TraceInOG,TraceInLinear}, but in each of these works the kernel studied is loss-based and relies upon the availability of labels at inference time.
+We differ in that our goal is to model/explain the classification behavior on any new data, including unlabeled data where the loss is incalculable.
+Most relevant to our work, \citet{RepresenterYeh18} (hereafter Representer Points) used a kernel formed from the NN final embedding in what we call the data attribution task (see section~\ref{sec:attribution_w_kernels}).
+We build from Representer Points by evaluating their assumptions under new approximate $\eNTK$ kernels.

+\textbf{Computationally Feasible Approximations of the eNTK} The computational cost of the $\eNTK$ is prohibitively high for large models and datasets.
+Advances on this issue have been two-pronged: Some groups focus on algorithmic improvements to calculate the $\eNTK$ directly~\citep{neuraltangents_plus}.
+An alternative strategy has been to avoid $\eNTK$ calculation and instead compute kernel functions that share a similar structure to the eNTK~\citep{pNTK}.
+One such approximate kernel was introduced quietly in~\citet{NTKsumdiagonalNAS} which we refer to as the trace-NTK ($\trNTK$).
+We are the first to explicitly investigate the $\trNTK$'s properties.
+Finally, \citet{TRAK}, hereafter TRAK, utilized random projection matrices to scale the computation of a loss-based kernel function.
+We modify TRAK to compute projected variants of approximate $\eNTK$.

-\paragraph{Evaluating kernel attribution.} In this paper, we use two evaluation strategies.
-The first focuses on evaluating the accuracy of the surrogate model, while the second evaluates its performance on data-attribution tasks.
-For the former, our primary evaluation methodology uses rank-based correlation, which was suggested in contemporaneous work for evaluating data counterfactual models \cite{TRAK}.
-For the data attribution task, we follow the methodology in \cite{shan2022poison} to evaluate the model via precision and recall in tracing decisions on poisoned test data back to poisoned training data.
-Previous work on kernel evaluation on data attribution did not use a surrogate model-based approach; instead, they relied upon whether the attributions trace to training data of the correct class~\cite{EvaluatingAttributions}.
-We believe that the surrogate model framework provides a superior approach because the surrogate model approximates the neural network behavior, e.g., predicting both the same correct or incorrect class as the neural network point for point.
+\textbf{Evaluating Kernel Attribution.} In this paper, we use three evaluation strategies.
+The first focuses on evaluating the faithfulness of the surrogate model through rank correlation.
+The second evaluates surrogate model performance on a data-attribution task.
+We follow the methodology in~\citet{shan2022poison} to evaluate the model via precision and recall in tracing decisions on poisoned test data back to poisoned training data.
+Finally, we compare kernels qualitatively via explain-by-example.
+Previous work evaluated kernels through whether the attributions trace to training data of the correct class~\citep{EvaluatingAttributions}, whether surrogate models replicate NN test accuracy~\citep{pNTK,After_Kernel}.
+These are insufficient: our goal is that kernel functions reflect the neural network behavior, but test accuracy is invariant to the specific classification on individual datapoints.
+Representer Points used Pearson correlation as a faithfulness measure, but Pearson correlation can conflate covariance with faithfulness (see Appendix \ref{appendix:covariance_and_faithfulness}).
+We will demonstrate that our methodology is more secure measurement of faithfulness.